-Our current minimum entry requirement in the Sixth Form is a minimum of five subjects at grade 4 (or equivalent) or better including English Language.
+• Our current minimum entry requirement in the Sixth Form is a minimum of five subjects at grade 4 (or equivalent) or better including English Language.
 It is important that you choose subjects that give you the best chance of achieving as high as possible.
 Courses currently offered in the Sixth Form are as follows:

-Based on a recent review of the curriculum by Trustees, the following A Level and Level 3 BTEC/OCR courses are currently offered, but will be subject to further review or student demand that can't be anticipated this far in advance
+Based on a recent review of the curriculum by Trustees, the following A Level and Vocational Qualifications (AAQ and BTEC/OCR) courses are currently offered, but will be subject to further review or student demand that can't be anticipated this far in advance

-A Level Cours A Level Courses Level 3 BTEC/OCR Courses

-Art and Design - Fine Art Geography Applied Human Biology

-Art and Design - Graphics History Business

-Art and Design - Photography Maths Creative Digital Media Production

-Biology PE Health and Social Care

-Chemistry Physics IT

-Classics Politics Sport

-Design & Technology: Product Design Psychology

-Drama Sociology

-English Literature Spanish

-French

-Further Maths
+Subjects highlighted in green are open to students in Sixth Form who have not studied them at GCSE A Level Courses Vocational Qualifications (AAQ and BTEC/OCR) Art and Design - Fine Art Geography Human Biology Art and Design - Graphics History Business Art and Design - Photography Mathematics Creative Digital Media Production Biology Physical Education Health and Social Care Chemistry Physics Computing: Application Development Classical Civilisation Politics Sport and Physical Activity Design & Technology: Product Design Psychology Drama and Theatre Studies Sociology English Literature Spanish French Further Mathematics

 - Don't be put off taking a course at GCSE level if is not on the list of Sixth Form courses above.
 Our GCSE options provide progression routes into a number of related areas.
-For example, Graphics is a progression route on to other art courses; Religious Studies is useful but not a requirement for students wanting to take Sociology; Latin is useful but not a requirement for students who wish to study Classics; Design and Technology is relevant for students interested in Product Design but also for those interested in other design and/or science courses. - It is also important to be aware that the subjects highlighted in green are open to students in Sixth Form, who have not studied them at GCSE. - Please note: we can't guarantee that student demand will be high enough in the Sixth Form to run each language offered at GCSE level.
+For example, Graphics is a progression route on to other art courses; Religious Studies is useful but not a requirement for students wanting to take Sociology; Latin is useful but not a requirement for students who wish to study Classics; Design and Technology is relevant for students interested in Product Design but also for those interested in other design and/or science courses. - It is also important to be aware that the subjects highlighted in green are open to students in Sixth Form, who have not studied them at GCSE. - Please note: we cannot guarantee that student demand will be high enough in the Sixth Form to run each language offered at GCSE level.
 In recent years we have had to review running different A Level languages on the basis of suitable demand once the Sixth Form progression process has taken place. - Finally, don't worry too much about the Sixth Form.
 Most students take things one step at a time.
 You will do well in Years 10 and 11 if you choose courses to suit your interests and abilities now!